Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-20-copying-files.md

 ## Rsync: Sync Files Across Hosts

-Rsync is another secure way to transfer files.
+<span style="font-size:2em;">**Rsync**</span> is another secure way to transfer files.
 Rsync has the ability to detect file differences, giving it the opportunity to save bandwidth and time when transfering files.

-Just like `scp`, rsync can use SSH to connect to remote hosts and send/receive files from them.
-The same (mostly) rules and SSH-related flags apply for rsync as well.
+Just like `scp`, `rsync` can use SSH to connect to remote hosts and send/receive files from them.
+The same (mostly) rules and SSH-related flags apply for `rsync` as well.

-Copy a files to a remote server:
+Copy files to a remote server:

     # Copy a file
     $ rsync /path/to/source/file.ext username@hostname.com:/path/to/destination/file.ext